 Chickens love taking a bath, as long as it is in dust and not water.
 There definitely is a reason the phrase “madder than a wet hen” was coined, as I learned when bathing dirty chicks once.

-But, frollicking around in a dirt bath (or chicken dirt bath, as they are also often called) is a boredom busting social activity for hens that also helps rid them of parasites.
+But, frolicking around in a dirt bath (or chicken dirt bath, as they are also often called) is a boredom-busting social activity for hens that also helps rid them of parasites.

 There are several medicated and non-medicated home remedies you can use to kill or help prevent such poultry parasites, but using a simply and properly established dust bath is the easiest, quickest, cheapest, and most natural.